The original do-it-yourself travel guide to Europe SM

 For big items a freight forwarder is in order.
 Pack them yourself and drive them to the pier.
 For a house full let a moving company pack and move your goods door to door.

 This chapter also includes several anecdotes of my exasperating moments in big city post offices.
-You won't find Albert Einstein working at the post office.
+You won't find anybody named Albert Einstein working at the post office.

 ON THE PLANE